Brahetrolleborg

 Brahetrolleborg (lit.
 'Brahetrolle Castle') is a castle about 10 kilometres north-west of Fåborg on the Danish island of Fyn.
 Before the Reformation, the structure was a Cistercian monastery known as Holme Abbey (Holme Kloster; Insula Dei).
 After the reformation, the property was renamed Rantzausholm in 1568 before receiving its current name in 1667.
+The estate has been owned by the Reventlow family since 1722.
+It is currently owned by Catharina Reventlow-Mourier, the 9th generation of the family.
+Together with the neighboring Brændegård property, the estate covers a total of 2607 hectares, much of which is forest.